GingerNinja23/ipop-documentation/Running-SocialVPN-on-Android.md

 These instructions are for Ubuntu 12.04.

-If you use Android Virtual Device(ADV), your VM should have 1GB RAM or more.
+If you use Android Virtual Device(AVD), your VM should have 1GB RAM or more.
 You can create such a VM on [FutureGrid](http://manual.futuregrid.org/openstackgrizzly.html).